Yorko/mlcourse.ai/book/topic05/topic05_intro.md

 4\.
 Check out the [solution](assignment05_solution) (same as a [Kaggle Notebook](https://www.kaggle.com/kashnitsky/a5-demo-logit-and-rf-for-credit-scoring-sol)) to the demo assignment (optional);

 5\.
-Complete [Bonus Assignment 5](bonus05) were you'll be applying logistic regression and Random Forest in two different tasks, which will be great for your understanding of application scenarios of these two extremely popular algorithms (optional, available under Patreon ["Bonus Assignments" tier](https://www.patreon.com/ods_mlcourse)).
+Complete [Bonus Assignment 5](bonus05) where you'll be applying logistic regression and Random Forest in two different tasks, which will be great for your understanding of application scenarios of these two extremely popular algorithms (optional, available under Patreon ["Bonus Assignments" tier](https://www.patreon.com/ods_mlcourse)).